10 Amazing Outer Space Books For Your Preschooler

 1. Roaring Rockets by Tony Mitton

 This book is a part of the famous 'Amazing Machines' collection by Tony Mitton.
 The book summarises how rockets work, in a simple rhyming language.
-You can learn that space is a silent place and that the astronauts in space are light, so they have to buckle up tight.
-Ant Parker's colourful and comical illustrations add to the fun in this informative book.
+Your preschooler will learn that space is a silent place and that the astronauts in space are light, so they have to buckle up tight.
+Ant Parker's colourful and comical illustrations of the animal crew whizzing into outer space add to the fun in this informative book.

 2. I Want to be an Astronaut by Byron Barton